Getting to and from school

 South East Queensland and Cairns

-In South East Queensland, school students can catch any TransLink bus, train, ferry and tram service or school bus service to and from their home and school.
+In South East Queensland, school students can catch any TransLink bus, train, ferry and tram service to and from their home and school.
 Find out about changes to school services for the start of the 2015 school year.

 Use the journey planner to find your best journey to and from school in South East Queensland and Cairns.
 Our helpful tips for journey planning for school services and tips for how to catch a bus makes planning your school journey even easier.

 If you already know your bus route number, you can also search for your school timetable.

-If you live in regional Queensland, you can search for your bus services to and from school via the qconnect journey planner.
+If you live in regional Queensland, you can search for your urban bus services to and from school via the qconnect journey planner.
 For timetable information for qconnect school bus services, please contact your qconnect school bus operator.

-School students living in parts of Queensland where TransLink or qconnect services are unavailable may be able to catch prescribed school services offered by over 600 different bus operators.
+For all other students living in parts of Queensland where TransLink or qconnect services are unavailable, students may be able to catch prescribed school bus services offered by over 600 different bus operators.

 School transport fares and assistance

 Full-time primary and secondary school students are eligible for a 50% concession fare on any TransLink and qconnect service.
-Discounted six and 12 month rail passes are also available for students from Queensland Rail.
+Discounted school rail passes are also available for students from Queensland Rail.

 Across Queensland, eligible school students may qualify for assistance under the School Transport Assistance Scheme (STAS) for bus, train, ferry, tram and/or private vehicle travel to and from school.